By Rick Cook

 Although the network's topology is usually in a circle, the devices may also be connected through hubs for reliability and ease of management.
 A hub or concentrator makes cabling easier and can detect and bypass a bad device or segment of broken fiber so it won't bring down the whole network.

 Fibre Channel fabric is much simpler than FC-AL, but also more expensive.
-It relies on one or more central switches to establish direct, point-to-point connections
+It relies on one or more central switches to establish direct, point-to-point connections between the source and destination devices.
+With fabric, many devices can be active at the same time and the medium is not shared (each pair has its own virtual circuit, established by the switch).

 The complete Fibre Channel standard is quite complex.
 However, a good, basic tutorial is available from the Interoperability Lab at the University of New Hampshire (see additional resources section below)